-Top 5 AWS Services Every Developer Should know
+Top 5 AWS Services Every Developer Should Know in 2024

 AWS is a beast in cloud services and has more than 200+ services.
 It is not easy for a novice user to select the services that fit his need.
 Even after selecting the right service, you need to make sure you use it the right way because each service has many different variants.
 In this article, we will guide you about the top 5 most frequently used AWS services which every developer must know.